terokarvinen/heartshuriken/README.md

 ## Benefits

-- Ninja aesthetics
+- Ninja aesthetics!
 - Warm and friendly competition
 - Nice laser cutter practice

 ## Caveat

-This is a sample toy projects.
-No shurikens or models will be created.
+This is a sample toy projects. *No shurikens or models will be created.*